nucularmoo/moo_tang_clan/README.md

 # moo_tang_clan
-Everything relevant to &lt;Moo Tang Clan> @StormscaleEU
+This is the repo for the members and people who are relevant to the guild &lt;Moo Tang Clan> @StormscaleEU

+***

+TODO:

+* Initialize Wiki
+* Add section for macros
+* Plan use cases
+* Design repo structure according to use cases
+* Conceptualize content
+* HOWTOS

+***

+For the Horde!